 Except that they read like “legalese”, these definitions seem fairly straightforward, don’t they?

-Furthermore, if your injury or disability is caused primarily by the natural deterioration of a body part, it’s not considered an injury in Ohio.
+If your injury or disability is caused primarily by the natural deterioration of a body part, it’s not considered an injury in Ohio.
 However, if a pre-existing condition is “substantially aggravated” by a work incident or activity, it is considered a compensable injury.

 Clear as mud, right?